 The aim is now to sign the Guarantee Funds Agreement with non-EEA countries as well (ZURICH III Guarantee Funds Agreement).
 In order to have a single name and to avoid misunderstandings, the ZURICH III Agreement will supersede the ZURICH II Agreement in the medium term.
 This will require the countries that have signed the ZURICH II Agreement to sign the new ZURICH III Agreement.
 As long as this process is not completed, the ZURICH II Agreement will continue to apply.

-Moreover, the NGF has signed the so called ZURICH III Agreements with the Guarantee Funds of the countries listed below.
+The NGF has signed the so called ZURICH III Agreements with the Guarantee Funds of the non-EEA countries listed below.